-All Homework are administered and submitted online on BBLearn.
-You can write them on papers and take high-resolutions pictures, or turn them into PDFs, for submission.
+Homework can be submitted in-person or online on BBLearn.
+If you choose to submit online, please write them on papers and take high-resolutions pictures, or turn them into PDFs, for submission.
 Please submit only .jpg, .png, or .pdf files.
 For programming homework, please send the original .m, .py, etc files as well.